Government Initiatives to Promote Employment of Persons with disabilities

 Some persons with disabilities require employment assistive tools to work.
 They can take the initiative to consult with their employers for the provision of suitable tools and work space.
 For example, hearing impaired persons may need speaker phones / telephones equipped with signal lights, subtitle devices, flash lights or signaling alarm units, etc.; visually impaired persons may need visual-aid equipment, braille, talking and large print computers, telephones with audible devices and tactile indicators, etc.; and physically handicapped persons may require alternations to their work environment such as the addition of ramps for easy access, accessible toilets, adjustable work desks and seats, etc.

-The Work Incentive Transport Subsidy Scheme helps low-income earners reduce their cost of travelling to and from work, and encourages them to secure or stay in employment.
-Please refer to the Labour Department's webpage for details.
+The Individual-based Work Incentive Transport Subsidy (I-WITS) Scheme helps low-income earners reduce their cost of travelling to and from work and encourages them to secure or stay in employment.
+For details of the I-WITS Scheme, please visit the Scheme’s homepage (https://www.wfsfaa.gov.hk/iwits/en/index.htm ) under the Working Family Allowance Office of the Working Family and Student Financial Assistance Agency.

 Work from Home